-The investment costs for the generic measures amount to 3 billion euro, of which over 1.5 billion euro is additional.
-The costs for the water body specific actions per basin are estimated at 1,670 million euro of which 571 million euro are additional costs.
+The investment costs for the generic measures amount to EUR 4 billion, more than EUR 3 billion of which amounts to additional costs.
+The costs for water body specific actions in the sub-basins are estimated at EUR 1,275 million of which EUR 672 million are additional costs, and the costs for groundwater system specific actions at € 2.3 million of which € 0.2 million are additional costs.